bhatti/PlexServices/README.md

 ## Sample Applications
-      You can view a full-fledged sample application under plexsvc-sample folder for detailed examples of services and various configurations.
+      You can view sample applications under plexsvc-sample folder for detailed examples of services and various configurations.

 ## Support or Contact
       Email bhatti AT plexobject DOT com for any questions or suggestions.